jaimemartinagui/gvit/README.md

 Contributions are welcome!
 Areas we'd love help with:

-- Additional backends (virtualenv, pyenv)
+- Additional backends (pyenv, poetry)
 - `checkout` and other commands
 - Cross-platform testing
 - Documentation improvements